 Boost heart, kidney, and brain health

-The last natural supplement I want to talk about is glucosamine and chondroitin sulfate.
-Both are naturally occurring gycosaminoglycans (GAGs), which are the building blocks of cartilage.
+Glucosamine and chondroitin sulfate are both naturally occurring gycosaminoglycans (GAGs), which are the building blocks of cartilage.
 If you pulled a variety of joint supplements for dogs off the shelf, there is a good chance that most (or maybe all) of them would contain glucosamine and chondroitin sulfate.

 This combination of glucosamine and chondroitin is popular because it is so effective at promoting joint health.
 Glucosamine and chondroitin work by supporting and protecting cartilage, which normally serves as a cushion or pad between joints.
 Preserving and repairing the cartilage cushion can help reduce the risk that the two bones that make up the joint will painfully rub against each other.
 These ingredients may also block molecules that damage cartilage or cause inflammation.